junxit/us-congress-bills-114/bill.md

 ## § 3.
 Preventing wrongful Medicare payments for items and services furnished to incarcerated individuals, individuals not lawfully present, and deceased individuals

-- **(a)** *Requirement for the Secretary To Establish Policies and Claims Edits Relating to Incarcerated Individuals, Individuals Not Lawfully Present, and Deceased Individuals* Section 1874 of the Social Security Act (42 U.S.C.
+- **(a)** *Requirement for the Secretary to establish policies and claims edits relating to incarcerated individuals, individuals not lawfully present, and deceased individuals* Section 1874 of the Social Security Act (42 U.S.C.
 1395kk) is amended by adding at the end the following new subsection:
-  > - **(f)** *Requirement for the Secretary To Establish Policies and Claims Edits Relating to Incarcerated Individuals, Individuals Not Lawfully Present, and Deceased Individuals* The Secretary shall establish and maintain procedures, including procedures for using claims processing edits, updating eligibility information to improve provider accessibility, and conducting recoupment activities such as through recovery audit contractors, in order to ensure that payment is not made under this title for items and services furnished to an individual who is one of the following:
+  > - **(f)** *Requirement for the Secretary to establish policies and claims edits relating to incarcerated individuals, individuals not lawfully present, and deceased individuals* The Secretary shall establish and maintain procedures, including procedures for using claims processing edits, updating eligibility information to improve provider accessibility, and conducting recoupment activities such as through recovery audit contractors, in order to ensure that payment is not made under this title for items and services furnished to an individual who is one of the following:
   >   - **(1)** An individual who is incarcerated.
   >   - **(2)** An individual who is not lawfully present in the United States and who is not eligible for coverage under this title.
   >   - **(3)** A deceased individual.